digital-earths-global-hackathon/hamburg-node/content/howtotech.md

 To get access to the data you will need to get an [**DKRZ user account**](https://docs.dkrz.de/doc/getting_started/getting-a-user-account/dkrz-user-account.html#dkrz-user-account).
 You need to [register](https://docs.dkrz.de/doc/getting_started/getting-a-user-account/dkrz-user-account.html#creating-a-new-account-from-scratch) here.
 Mention, that you are part of the global hackathon and [join an existing project](https://docs.dkrz.de/doc/getting_started/getting-a-user-account/dkrz-user-account.html#join-existing-project).
 The ID for the project is *bb1153*.

+**If you are associated with any other project at DKRZ (e.g. because you are working at MPI-M), please use that project for your work. *bb1153* is there to provide access to outside users and the resources are shared by several hundred users.**

 ## 2. Log in